x-ream/sqlxb/doc/CONTRIBUTING.md

-# Contributing to sqlxb
+# Contributing to xb

-It is warmly welcomed if you have interest to hack on sqlxb.
+It is warmly welcomed if you have interest to hack on xb.
 First, we encourage this kind of willing very much.
 And here is a list of contributing guide for you.

 ## Topics